(update as at 23rd July 2020)

 Changes to the scheme

-The job retention scheme will close to new entrants from the 30 June, therefore employers will only be able to furlough employees that they have furloughed for a full three weeks prior to 30 June.
+The job retention scheme closed to new entrants from the 30 June, therefore employers will only be able to furlough employees that they have furloughed for a full three weeks prior to 30 June.

-As flexible furloughing will be available from the 1 July, as detailed below, claim periods will no longer be able to overlap months from that date onwards.
+Flexible furloughing became available from the 1 July, as detailed below, claim periods will no longer be able to overlap months from that date onwards.

 See the link below

-From the 1 July, employers can bring back workers who have been previously furloughed on a part time basis, known as flexible furloughing, for any amount of time.
-(Detailed rules will be issued on the 12 June) The government will continue to pay 80% of their wages up to a cap of £2,500 as well as the employer National insurance contributions and pension contributions for the hours the employee does not work.
+From the 1 July, employers have been able to bring back workers who have been previously furloughed on a part time basis, known as flexible furloughing, for any amount of time.
+The government will continue to pay 80% of their wages up to a cap of £2,500 as well as the employer National insurance contributions and pension contributions for the hours the employee does not work.
 The Employer will have to pay the employees for the hours they work.
 The cap on the furlough grant will be proportional to the hours not worked.

 From the 1 August, the government will continue to pay 80% of their wages up to a cap of £2,500, but will not pay the employers national insurance contributions and pension contributions.